HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_group.md

 ### Required

-- **name** (String) Name of the group as it appears on GLC.
-If no group is found with this name, an error will be returned.
+- **name** (String) Name of the group as it appears on GLPC Portal.
+If no group is found with this name standard not found error returns will return.

 ### Optional